By Jesse Collier. Updated November 2017.

 If you’re applying to a field-specific job, you want to highlight those skills before your other achievements.
 This will ensure the employer knows you have the relevant experience for the position.

-For example, if you are applying for a job in the computer science field, you want to detail your technical skills close to the top of your cover letter.
+For example, if you are applying for a job in the computer science field, you want to detail your technical skills in the first paragraph of your cover letter.

 Become the ideal candidate